JuliaOptimalTransport/OptimalTransport.jl/README.md

 This package provides some [Julia](https://julialang.org/) implementations of algorithms for computational [optimal transport](https://optimaltransport.github.io/), including the Earth-Mover's (Wasserstein) distance, Sinkhorn algorithm for entropically regularized optimal transport as well as some variants or extensions.

-Notably, OptimalTransport.jl provides GPU acceleration through [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl/) and [NNlibCUDA.jl](https://github.com/FluxML/NNlibCUDA.jl).
+Notably, OptimalTransport.jl provides GPU acceleration through [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl/).

 This package is inspired by the [Python Optimal Transport](https://pythonot.github.io/) package.